-This is a job that requires one be able to work well with others, function as a team player, and follow a chain of command.
-We are in the hospitality business, so the attention given our guests is a top priority.
+This is a job that requires one to be physically fit, and able to work well with others, function as a team player, and follow a chain of command.
+We are in the hospitality business, so the attention given to our guests is a top priority.
 Having a team mentality, a great work ethic, an outgoing personality, and the ability to relate well with the people we serve are important qualifications for the job.
 We firmly believe in the work hard/play hard mantra.

 Room and Board

 Crew are provided with individual or shared housing (depending on what is available at time of hiring).
 Crew quarters come with basic amenities such as a full-size bed, table, shelving, storage, lamps, linens, blankets, pillows.
 All rooms are equipped with propane heaters.
 Shower/laundry and restroom facilities are located in buildings separate from the housing.

 Cooks prepare all meals for Crew.
 The Crew eats its meals together and has the luxury of eating meals different from what is routinely served to our guests.
 The Cook can accommodate many different diets, but it is difficult to offer food for completely raw food or vegan diets.

 Crew are charged for nightly Room & Board/Meals but employees working the entire season have the potential to earn charges back in an End Of Season bonus.